Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Implement auto complete for replay-course page
-2. Completely overall the design -- use white, forest green, and orange theme.
+1. Completely overall the design -- use white, forest green, and orange theme.
-3. Build out an add yards page
+2. Debug and wonky functionality
 4. Test mobile and offline capabilities -- Impelment the queued push to the cloud feature
 5. Launch to vercel
 6. Add domain https://app.golfjournal.io to hosting